 Our principal research focus is on the neural correlates of perception, cognition, and other psychological functions in aging and age-related neurodegenerative disease.
-Our main methodology is behavioral and includes visual psychophysics, neuropsychological assessment, and sensory/cognitive neuroscience, with collaborators in neuroimaging.
-A current emphasis is on the non-motor symptoms of Parkinson’s disease (perception, cognition, mood, stigma, sleep, circadian function) and their interaction with motor symptoms, including consideration of motor subtypes (e.g., body side of PD onset, type of symptom at onset).
+Our main methodology is behavioral and includes visual psychophysics, neuropsychological assessment, and sensory/cognitive neuroscience, and neuroimaging.
+A current emphasis is on the non-motor symptoms of Parkinson’s disease (PD) (perception, cognition, mood, sleep) and their interaction with motor symptoms, including consideration of motor subtypes (e.g., body side of PD onset, type of symptom at onset).
 We engage in basic research and in the development of interventions to enhance quality of life.
-Dr. Cronin-Golomb also has a long-standing interest in perception and cognition in Alzheimer’s disease.
-Her work and that of her students is supported by the National Institute of Health, the American Parkinson’s Disease Association, the Boston University Digital Health Initiative, and the Boston University Interdisciplinary Biomedical Research Office, Affinity Research Collaborative (ARC).
+Dr. Cronin-Golomb also has a long-standing interest in perception and cognition in Alzheimer’s disease (AD).
+Her work and that of her students is supported by the National Institute of Health, the American Parkinson’s Disease Association, the Boston University Digital Health Initiative and Institute for Health System Innovation and Policy, and the Boston University Interdisciplinary Biomedical Research Office, Affinity Research Collaborative (ARC).

 What do we study?